Shalsood/test/.github/ISSUE_TEMPLATE/Documentation.md

 ---
-name: 📃 Documentation
+Name: 📃 Documentation
-about: Suggest new documentation or updated to existing docs.
+About: Suggest new documentation or updated to existing docs.
-title: "[DOC] <title>"
+Title: "[DOC] <title>"
-labels: documentation
+Labels: documentation
-assignees: "Rene-Ch"
+Assignees: "Rene-Ch"
 ---